Tailored TestingCopyright: © IBF

 For further information, please contact Daniel Petrell.

-Image: Test rig for determining the steady state heat conduction, Copyright: IBF
+Image: Test rig for determining the contact thermal resistance, Copyright: IBF